georgePadolsey/PythonProjects/PingPong/README.md

 Ping-Pong
 =========

-> This project can run and works!
+> This project can run and works! :white_check_mark:

 This project is a basic ping pong game made with the base Tkinter module.